 When it comes to getting your finances in order for the ups and downs of life, a little planning goes a long way.
 Whether you are a seasoned budgeting pro, or new to saving, your local WaFdBank branch is available to help you reach your financial goals.

 Green Checking requires twenty-five dollars to open and costs six dollars per month.
-Overdraft and return fees may apply.
+Nonsufficient funds and return fees may apply.
 Discounts are not FDIC insured.